Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Introduction

-In this paper we introduce a mean-field (MF) description of the DNLS.
+In this paper we introduce a MF description of the DNLS, where the MF approximation is applied exclusively to the mass variables, while treating the phases exactly and keeping nearest-neighbors interactions.
 The approximation is based on a tweak of the interaction term: we replace the product of variables $x_n x_{n+1}$ on neighbouring sites, with the product between the variable on a given site with its statistical average along the system, $x_n \langle x_n\rangle$.
 As a result, the grandcanonical partition function can be factorized, thereby obtaining explicit formulas and reaching a better comprehension of some properties of the DNLS model.

-The MF approximation is exact in proximity of the transition line separating the homogeneous ($T>0$) phase from the localized ($T<0$) one.
-The reason is that spatial correlations are absent and the average contribution of the interaction energy vanishes along such a curve.
-In addition, the MF approximation gives a consistent and semiquantitatively correct description in the whole phase diagram, including the $T=0$ curve and the (metastable) negative $T$ region.
+As we are going to see, this allows to obtain a consistent and semiquantitatively correct description in the whole phase diagram, including the $T=0$ curve and the (metastable) negative $T$ region.
+In fact, as shown in Refs.~\cite{Gradenigo2021_JSTAT,Gradenigo2021_EPJE}, the equilibrium state of DNLS at negative $T$ can not be described in the grandcanonical ensemble, but at small, negative $T$ it is possible to give a consistent description of the metastable state, which is stable on very long time scales.
+Therefore, our MF approximation is not only asymptotically exact in proximity of the transition line, but also allows obtaining explicit analytical expressions which are applicable on both sides of the critical line.

 In Sec.~\ref{sec.MMF} we present the model and the method.
-The main results of the MF approximation are discussed making a distinction between positive (Sec.~\ref{sec:pos}) and negative (Sec.~\ref{sec:neg}) temperatures, because in the latter case it is necessary to introduce a cutoff in the mass integral which defines the partition function.
+The main results of the MF approximation are discussed, distinguishing between positive (Sec.~\ref{sec:pos}) and negative (Sec.~\ref{sec:neg}) temperatures, because in the latter case it is necessary to introduce a cutoff in the mass integral which defines the partition function.
 All the details of the calculation and of the simulations are deferred to the appendices.